 MODEL SCENARIO 1: CLAIRE HUTCHINS

 Claire Hutchins is a collegiate distance runner who participates in both cross-country and track.
 She has a prior history of low back, left gluteal, and lateral thigh pain that radiates to the left knee.
 The pain intensifies over her summer break while she participates in a summer running program.
 She visits her family physician, who orders a radiograph of her low back.
 The results show a spondylolysis at the L4–L5 vertebrae.
 The physician diagnoses spondylolysis and a weak core, and he refers Claire Hutchins for physical therapy.
 The physical therapy sessions focus on lumbar stabilization and strengthening; however, the physical therapy sessions bring no pain relief.
 Her physician then orders magnetic resonance imaging (MRI), which has no significant findings.
 The physician recommends an epidural steroid injection to help relieve any effusion that might be present between the vertebrae, which brings about only temporary relief.
-She is still having a moderate amount of low back and left gluteal pain when ...
+She is still having a moderate amount of low back and left ...